turbulenz/turbulenz_engine/docs/source/hub/user_guide.rst

     **Monthly User Retention:** This indicates retention rate (ranging 0-1) calculated by: (Intersection length of unique players for the 'months' Nov 02 to Dec 01 and Dec 02 to Dec 31) / (Number of unique players during Nov 02 to Dec 02).

-    **Users:** Total number of unique users that have played the game up to Dec 31.
+    **Lifetime Total Users:** Total number of unique users that have played the game up to Dec 31.

     **Cumulative Daily Retention:** Game activation on day 0 has a retention of 1, subsequent days show the proportion of players from the previous day that also played on this day, up to the total number of days the game has been active.